devxiongmao/device-query-tool/docs/user-journeys/user-querying-rf-capability.md

 2. **Submitting query parameters**

-   - The user, through the UI, enters in the query filters that they want
+   - The user, through the UI, enters in the query filters that they want related to the RF capability
    - The user, through the UI, enters in the data columns they want returned for their given query
    - Once ready, the user clicks _Submit_

 3. **Observing the results**

-   - Results are returned in the page wherein the users can observe them.
+   - Devices that support the query are returned

 4. **Optional Step: Clearing the form**